Hildebrand Law, P.C. mobile logo

 Since the only claim was that the agreement was not fair and given the evidence in the record to the contrary combined with the wife’s failure to place anything on the record to prove the agreement was not fair, the trial court was not required to hold a hearing before determining the agreement was fair and equitable.

 If you have questions about a rule 69 agreement contested without trial in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.